Heather Keeler

 Heather Keeler (born December 18, 1981) is an American politician serving in the Minnesota House of Representatives since 2021.
 A member of the Democratic-Farmer-Labor Party (DFL), Keeler represents District 4A in northwest Minnesota, including the city of Moorhead and parts of Clay County.
 Keeler is an enrolled member of the Yankton Sioux Tribe.

+In November 2025, Keeler announced her candidacy for Minnesota's 7th congressional district in the 2026 election.

 Early life, education and career

 Keeler grew up on her tribal homeland in South Dakota, mostly living at Fort Pierre.
 She moved to the Fargo–Moorhead area while attending Minnesota State University for her B.S. in project management and M.Ed. in educational leadership.

 Keeler worked at North Dakota State University as an assistant director of multicultural recruitment and volunteered in the Moorhead school district.
 While working with the school district, she served on the human rights advisory committee and as vice chair of Moorhead's Human Rights Commission.

 Minnesota House of Representatives

 Keeler was elected to the Minnesota House of Representatives in 2020 and was reelected in 2022.
 She first ran after four-term DFL incumbent Ben Lien announced he would not seek reelection.

-In 2021-22, Keeler served as vice chair of the Preventing Homelessness Division of the Housing Committee.
 She serves as vice chair of the Children and Families Finance and Policy Committee and also sits on the Education Policy and Human Services Finance Committees.
-She is a member of the People of Color and Indigenous (POCI) Caucus.
+From 2021 to 2022 she served as vice chair of the Preventing Homelessness Division of the Housing Committee.
+Keeler is a member of the People of Color and Indigenous (POCI) Caucus.